There are four types of wealth that you should be aware of. I’ll explain why each is important and how to achieve them and provide some examples.

 - Slow Travel

-You can also use the time to focus on yourself, which is what I’ll explain with health wealth.
+You can also use the time to focus on yourself, which I’ll explain with health wealth.

 Health Wealth (Physical & Mental)

 I recently asked 1,000 people if they’ve felt anxiety about money in the last month.
-The results show about 71% of people experience anxiety as a result of money.
+The results show about 71% of people experience stress due to money.

 Everything is connected.